AramisMario/hexagonal-lambda/README.md

         - [Mappers - Driving](#drivingMappers)

 # domain
-The Domain is the core of the service, here we found the classes that represent .
+The Domain is the core of the service, it sholudn´t change at least the bussiness logic changes.

 # entities
 The Entities are classes that represent the bussiness's objects and their rules.
 An instanced Entity cloud be the representation of a record in the DB or not.